To Vote in Iowa You Must Be Registered to Vote

 - at least 17 1/2 years old (must be 18 years old by election day)

-- be a convicted felon (unless your voting rights have been restored),
+- be a convicted felon (see below for exemptions and application to have voting rights restored),

 - be judged mentally incompetent to vote by a court, or